Aftaab25/DocumentScanner/README.md

 # DocumentScanner
-A python3 based Document Scanner that uses multiple computer vision algorithms for better results.
+A python3 based Document Scanner that uses multiple computer vision algorithms for result optimizations.